-I do not recommend to make your value studies from photographs however.
-I drew mine directly from the still life itself.
+I do not recommend to make your tonal value drawing from a photograph however.
+As I drew this one directly from the still life setup I created to observe “live”.
 I simply wanted to show what the set up looked like in real life through the photo.

 Above you will see the same photograph I took of the still life but with a grayscale filter over it.
 Doing this can be an easy way for you to be able to get an idea of what the values look like without the distraction of color.
 So, if you are having a difficult time discerning the values of what you are painting – simply take a photo of it and put a monochromatic filter over it.
 It can be a great tool!
 Get more tools that will help you to simplify.

 It is physically impossible for us to draw every value that we see in real life.
 We do not have the tools to be able to do so.
 As well, to even attempt to do so would probably drive anyone crazy!
 There are simply too many…

 So, it is important to learn how to simplify when making a tonal value drawing .
 The drawing of the cube above is simplified down to 4 values.
 As well, the drawing directly above is an example of a simplified drawing.